Sitewide Dots

 • Drag a Raw HTML Block to this dot and paste in the code for a search tool.

-The Below H1 Headline Sitewide Dot can be used for a search tool, instead of having it above the headline (see Above H1 Headline Sitewide Dot, just above).
+The Below H1 Headline Sitewide Dot can be used for a search tool.

 Do not put an ad block here as Google will penalize your site for having ads above the fold on mobile devices.